amit121/ProjectEuler/README.md

 ProjectEuler
 ============

-My solutions to project Euler
+My solutions to project Euler using Java